Hapur lathicharge: Lawyers continue their protest, abstain from work across UP | Law-Order

 Police had allegedly lathi-charged lawyers on August 29 when they were protesting against the registration of a case against a woman advocate and her father.
 The case was registered following a confrontation between the woman lawyer and police when she was going to Ghaziabad in her car.

-On Monday, a bench of Chief Justice Pratinkar Dewakar and Justice M C Tripathi had told the lawyers that courts would start functioning from Tuesday and requested them to resume work.
+On Monday, a bench of Chief Justice Pritinker Diwaker and Justice M C Tripathi had told the lawyers that courts would start functioning from Tuesday and requested them to resume work.

 The additional advocate general had also informed the court that in view of the lawyers' demand, retired district judge Hari Nath Pandey has been appointed as the chairman of the Special Investigation Team (SIT) looking into the Hapur incident.